 A superb special-occasion recipe when you need to rustle something up unexpectedly, as all the ingredients come from the storecupboard or the freezer.
 Yet it's so sumptuous!

 The absence of high street fishmongers nowadays always poses problems, so it's important to point out that this recipe can be made using all frozen shellfish and any variety of white fish.
-However, what we recommend (because they are so good in December)

 Return to Homepage